 All states and territories allow single people to adopt a child.
 However, priority is generally given to couples so it can be more difficult for a single person to adopt.

-All states and territories in Australia, except the Northern Territory, permit same-sex couples to adopt a child.
-Northern Territory is also currently reviewing this law so it may become legal there soon.
+All states and territories in Australia permit same-sex couples to adopt a child.

 How common is adoption?

 Adoption is not very common.
-In 2016–17, 315 adoptions of children were finalised in Australia.
-Sixty-nine of them were children adopted from overseas and 246 were children from Australia.
+In 2018–19, 310 adoptions of children were finalised in Australia.
+Fifty-seven of them were children adopted from overseas and 253 were children from Australia.

 How long does adoption take?

 There is no information currently available about how long it takes for local adoptions to be processsed.

-In 2016-17, the average length of time for an intercountry adoption, from when an adoptive parent was approved by an Australian state or territory to when the child was placed, was 2 years and 9 months.
+In 20168-19, the median time for an intercountry adoption, from when an adoptive parent was approved by an Australian state or territory to when the child was placed, was 2 years and 1 month.
 However, it can also be a long and complicated process to obtain approval in Australia.
 Each state and territory is different.

 To find out more about adoption in your state or territory, contact the following government agencies:

 - Australian Government Attorney-General’s Department

-- New South Wales - Family & Community Services
+- New South Wales - Communities & Justice

 - Victoria - Department of Health and Human Services

 - Queensland - Queensland Government Community support

-- Western Australia - Department for Child Protection and Family Support
+- Western Australia - Department of Communities, Child Protection and Family Support

 - South Australia - Department for Child Protection